How to download YouTube videos in Chrome

 Knowing how to download YouTube videos in Chrome saves you from having to install a separate desktop program to grab copyright-free videos and those you have permission to download, for personal use.

-For example, if you're a content creator, there's a YouTube channel called "Video library - No copyright Footage", which offers copyright-free videos, for free.
+For example, if you're a content creator, there's a YouTube channel called "Video library - No copyright Footage" that offers copyright-free videos, for free.

 The problem is that Google doesn’t allow YouTube downloaders in the Chrome Web Store.
 There are lots of Chrome extensions for downloading videos from other sites, such as Vimeo (which is presumably fine), but they don’t work on YouTube.